KayleeWells/KayleeWells.github.io/_pages/research.md

 Work in Progress
 ---
-{% for post in site.workinprogress reversed %}
+{% for post in site.wip reversed %}
   {% include archive-single.html %}
 {% endfor %}